xiurongy3506/independent_study/entries/entry2.md

 **Notes:**  _Equal Sign_ `==` _And_ `&&` _Or_ `||`  _Not_ `!=`

 ## Switch Statement
-Switch Statements are similar to If Else Statements, except, they are asier to read than writing a bunch of if else statement (reminds me case statement in Ruby).
+Switch Statements are similar to If Else Statements, except, they are easier to read than writing a bunch of if else statement (reminds me case statement in Ruby).

 **Syntax**
 ```swift